cscart/docs/en/user_guide/settings/emails.rst

 .. note::

-    Starting with **CS-Cart & Multi-Vendor 4.6.1**, you can specify different SMTP server settings :doc:`for each storefront </user_guide/stores/index>`: just choose the storefront in the top left corner of the page, enter the settings, and click **Save**.
+    Starting with **CS-Cart 4.6.1**, you can specify different SMTP server settings :doc:`for each storefront </user_guide/stores/index>`: just choose the storefront in the top left corner of the page, enter the settings, and click **Save**.